Hi, I’m Audrey.

-I spent the last decade travelling the world and living in different parts of the world, including Finland and Australia, before settling in Canada with my Italian-Canadian husband.
+I spent the last decade travelling the globe and living in different parts of the world, including regions of France, Finland and Australia, before settling in Canada with my Italian-Canadian husband.

 I am now a “French ex-pat”, living in Niagara, Ontario.